-Breakthroughs in dental technology like low radiation digital x-rays continue to make the procedures we perform safer and more precise in evaluating our patients’ dental health.
-At Rockefeller Cosmetic Dentistry, comfort and expertise are our priorities, which is why we’ve chosen to only utilize low radiation digital radiography methods when it comes to getting X-rays of patients’ teeth.
+Dental x rays are an efficient and effective tool used in dentistry to evaluate oral health.
+They are used to identify a number of dental issues related to teeth, gums, and/or bone.
+Breakthroughs in dental technology, like low radiation digital x-rays, continue to make the procedures we perform safer and more precise in evaluating our patients’ dental health.
+At Rockefeller Cosmetic Dentistry, comfort and expertise are our priorities, which is why we’ve chosen to utilize low radiation digital radiography methods.

 Types of Dental X-rays